CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

  The clients must be informed regularly about the available printers and their status.
 In * Broadcasting *, the server sends a message to all print clients at regular intervals without being asked, and when * polling * the print client retrieves the information from the server.
  If the distribution of information about the available printers should not be done with * Polling * or * Broadcasting * but via manual entries, this must be disabled by the entry * Browsing * in * cupsd.conf * (* off *).
 If * browsing * is to be used, the access should only be restricted to the compulsory computers or, if necessary, to networks.
 * Encryption
- If the print jobs or status requests are to be transmitted encrypted, a protocol must be used to support this.
+ If the print jobs or status requests are to be transmitted in encrypted form, a protocol must be used to support this.
 The * Internet Printing Protocol * (IPP) preset at CUPS can communicate encrypted through the optional use of TLS / SSL (Transport Layer Security / Secure Sockets Layer).
  Encryption requires the entry * Encryption * in the configuration file of the CUPS client (* client.conf *).
 It is recommended to set this value to * Always * if possible.
 In addition, TLS / SSL certificates and cryptographic keys must be provided on the CUPS server.
 * High availability
  CUPS can be operated as part of a high-availability printing system.
 This requires a detailed planning of the associated organizational and technical aspects.
 In particular, it must be determined which basic approach is used to achieve the desired level of availability, for example * failover-switching * or * load-balancing *.
 For * failover-switching *, so-called implicit pressure classes must be defined in the configuration file * cupsd.conf * (configuration entry * ImplicitClasses On *).
 More detailed information can be found in the documentation of CUPS.